Contact

 Are there any special skills I need to volunteer at a tree planting?

-Our only requirement is that anyone under 12 must be accompanied by an adult.
-Other than that, we welcome everyone–whether you’re a trained arborist or have never even thought about planting a tree before!
+We welcome everyone–whether you’re a trained arborist or have never even thought about planting a tree before!
+(Kids under 13 bring your adult with you please!)

 Can I request a tree in front of a business or other non-residential site?